Note

 Gradient boosting estimator with one-hot encoding#

-Next, we create a pipeline that will one-hot encode the categorical features and let the rest of the numerical data to passthrough:
+Next, we create a pipeline to one-hot encode the categorical features,

 from sklearn.preprocessing import OneHotEncoder